DaC00P/lesson_plan/lesson_plan.md

 * Also mention to students that generally, nested `for` loops lead to O(n<sup>2</sup>) time complexity.
 _**Instructor: Field questions at this point.**_

+## Instructor DO: Wrap Up & Motivate Students!
+* This lesson can be particularly challenging for students without a strong math or CS background.
+  * Emphasize that not all interviews involve whiteboarding and Big O analysis.
+  * Also emphasize that understanding of these concepts will come with time.
+They are complex and folks spend entire 4 year degrees mastering them, only to get a PhD to truly master them.
+  * Remind students that they can **always** practice Big O analysis on their own code!
+* Encourage students to look at

-** If students want more on Bubble Sort, slack them this link at the end of class. http://codingmiles.com/sorting-algorithms-bubble-sort-using-javascript/.
+** If students want more on Bubble Sort & its time complexity, slack them this link at the end of class. http://codingmiles.com/sorting-algorithms-bubble-sort-using-javascript/.
 It goes through Bubble Sort step by step & covers it's Time Complexity in detail.
 For  now, more on to analyzing it.